houen/ssm/README.md

 - Offboarding was non-existent.

 I was missing an extremely simple tool that required no new infrastructure or tools, while allowing to conveniently and securely share secrets in a small company or team.
 So I created this.

-## Benefits of ssm
-- No new tools, servers or systems (assuming you already have Git and gpg.)
-- It takes about one minute to add to a new project (assuming you have gpg and a key already).
-- Secrets are securely encrypted via gpg.
-- Secrets are kept in the same Git repository as the code they relate to, making configuration drift errors less likely.
-- Secrets are versioned, so if a secret is accidentally overridden, it can be recovered.
-- Offboarding is simply a matter of [removing the offboarded developer](#removing-a-developer) and reencrypting secrets.

 ## Installation
 ### Via install script